 Good agreement between non-intact particle concentrations when adjusting for spallation-induced microplastic particles.

-FFC and BactoBox has several similarities, but there is one clear distinction in the fact that BactoBox detects all ~0.5 - 5 µm sized particles while FFC is gated to only detect DNA/RNA-containing objects that stain positive for either TO or PI.
-Therefore, BactoBox may detect some particulates that are not observed with FFC, e.g. other insoluble objects than live or dead bacteria.
-One of the parameters used to probe for membrane intactness is the phase shift at a 7 MHz electrical frequency.
+FFC and BactoBox has several similarities, but there is one clear distinction in the fact that BactoBox detects all ~0.5 - 5 µm sized particles while FFC is gated to only quantitate DNA/RNA-containing objects that stain positive for either TO or PI.
+Therefore, BactoBox may detect some abiotic particulates that are not observed with FFC, e.g. other insoluble objects than live or dead bacteria.
+The main IFC parameter used to probe for membrane intactness is the phase shift at a 7 MHz electrical frequency.
 Phase shift is a concept from electrical engineering which is best explained as a “delay” of the electrical signal as it passes through objects, e.g. bacteria and other particles.
 The phase shift histogram below shows a BactoBox measurement for each of the four strains.
 The x-axis represents the phase shift properties, while the y-axis gives the counts for the objects with a given electrical phase shift.

 BactoBox phase shift histograms reveal presence of likely microplastic particles released from the peristaltic tubing.
 X-axis represents the electrical properties of objects represented by the phase shift, while the y-axis shows the counts for objects with the respective phase shift properties.
 The grey region from -2.72 to 1.83 are standard classification limits for non-intact bacteria and other objects, while the inverted white region are standard limits for intact cells.
-Latto1 (violet curve) and Latto2 (red curve) have a higher proportion of +1 rad microplastic particles than Bifido1 and Latto2 (blue and green curve, respectively).
+Latto1 (violet curve) and Latto2 (red curve) measured at high dilution factors have a higher proportion of +1 rad microplastic particles than Bifido1 and Latto2 measured at lower dilution factors (blue and green curve, respectively).